exasol/virtual-schema-common-java/README.md

 The libraries provided by this project are the foundation of the adapter development, i.e. adapters must be implemented on top of them.
 You can find the full description of the project here: https://github.com/exasol/virtual-schemas

+The Exasol database provides a [ZeroMQ](https://zeromq.org/) interface with JSON messages for Virtual Schema adapters ([api documentation](doc/development/api/virtual_schema_api.md)).
+This repository provides a Java wrapper for this interface.

 Please note that the artifact name changed from "virtualschema-common" to "virtual-schema-common-java".
 First to unify the naming schemes, second to make sure the new adapters do not accidentally use the old line of libraries.

 ## Information for Users